sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/README.md

 # Homework 2nd Week : 03/10/2024

-- [x] Read Popper’s text and write a short summary in your GitHub repository

-#### *Summary of Karl Popper's Conjectures and Refutations*
+- [x] Read Popper’s text and write a short summary in your GitHub repository : Summary of [Karl Popper's Conjectures and Refutations] (https://github.com/sarahbrb/SMPE_M2-MoSIG_ENSIMAG_DSAI/blob/main/Summary%20of%20Karl%20Popper's%20Conjectures%20and%20Refutations.md)
-In Conjectures and Refutations, Karl Popper explores the difference between science and pseudo-science.
-He argues that the key feature of a scientific theory is its falsifiability, the ability to be tested and potentially proven wrong by evidence.
-While pseudo-scientific theories (like astrology, Freudian psychology, or Marxism) explain everything and cannot be refuted, true scientific theories make bold predictions that can be tested and, if found false, rejected.
-Popper emphasizes that genuine scientific progress is made by proposing theories that risk refutation and undergoing rigorous testing.
-He concludes that falsifiability is the criterion that separates scientific knowledge from non-scientific beliefs.

 - [x] Criticize every figure of Jean-Marc’s slides by:
  * i.
 Applying the checklist for good graphics;